deanturpin/alpha/readme.md

-A summary of the opinions of various programming luminaries and relative unknowns with good YouTube channels.
+A collection of opinions from various programming luminaries and unknowns with good YouTube channels.
+Obviously this is general programming and not your niche but you still need to employ people from "the outside": perhaps future projects should take this into account?

 |               | 2016          | 2017          | 2017 (new languages)	|
 |---------------|---------------|---------------|-----------------------|